icecube/OMSim/documentation/extra_doc/0_common.md

 The absorbed photon data is managed by the `OMSimHitManager` global instance.
 It maintains a vector of hit information (`HitStats` struct) for each sensitive detector.
 To analyze and export this data, use the `OMSimHitManager::getSingleThreadHitsOfModule` method to retrieve data for the current thread, or `OMSimHitManager::getMergedHitsOfModule` to obtain merged data from all threads.
 Note that `OMSimHitManager::getMergedHitsOfModule` works only if `OMSimHitManager::mergeThreadData` has been called (happens at the end of the run when `OMSimRunActio::EndOfRunAction` is called).
 For analysis or storage at the end of an event, handle each thread separately as events end asynchronously.
 For practical examples, refer to the methods in `OMSimEffectiveAreaAnalysis` and `OMSimSNAnalysis::writeDataFile`.

 An additional feature allows for the direct application of a QE cut.
 This ensures that only absorbed photons passing the QE test are retained in `OMSimHitManager`.
-To enable this feature, provide the "QE_cut" argument via the command line.
-In this case `OMSimSensitiveDetector::ProcessHits` will call `OMSimPMTResponse::passQE` and break early if it returns false, without storing the photon information.
-In most scenarios, it's not recommended to use --QE_cut since it reduces your statistics.
-Its presence in OMSim is primarily for testing purposes.
+To enable this feature, provide the "efficiency_cut" argument via the command line.
+In this case `OMSimSensitiveDetector::ProcessHits` will call `OMSimSensitiveDetector::isPhotonDetected` and break early if it returns false, without storing the photon information.
+In most scenarios, it's not recommended to use --efficiency_cut since it reduces your statistics.
 It's generally better to perform post-analysis using the saved `OMSimPMTResponse::PMTPulse::detectionProbability` for each absorbed photon.
+In case that efficiency_cut is active and the photon is stored, its `OMSimPMTResponse::PMTPulse::detectionProbability` will change to 1, since it was detected.

 ---